github/explore/topics/4d-plugin/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/4th_Dimension_(software)
 ---

 A plug-in is a piece of code, written in any language such as C or C++, that 4D launches at start up.
-Plugins add new functionalities to 4D and thus increases its capabilities.
+Plugins add new functionalities to 4D and thus increase its capabilities.